SAC: Semantic Attention Composition for Text-Conditioned Image Retrieval

-Finally, the \textit{granular} text-conditioned visual embedding $O^{\ell}_{q}$ is obtained by a weighted addition of the visio-linguistic feature $S^{\ell}$ with pooled attentive visual feature map (we use the generalized-mean pooling technique \textbf{GeM}~\cite{gem} that generalizes over the max and average pooling and helps in retrieval tasks).

-here, $\beta$ is a learnable scalar used for weighting.
-The pooled visual embedding for the target image is also obtained as
+Finally, the \textit{granular} text-conditioned visual embedding $O^{\ell}_{q}$ is obtained by a weighted addition of the Text Conditioned Image feature $S^{\ell}$ with pooled attentive visual feature map (we use generalized-mean pooling technique \textbf{GeM}~\cite{gem}).
+The pooled visual embedding for the target image is also obtained as,